clearazil/mastermind/readme.md

 recreation of the game "mastermind" see https://en.wikipedia.org/wiki/Mastermind_(board_game)

-1. This project has a few dev dependencies to enforce code style.
+..* This project has a few dev dependencies for code style and tests.
 Run `npm install` to install them.
-2. This project uses javascript modules, so it needs a webserver to run.
+..* This project uses javascript modules, so it needs a webserver to run.
+..* Run tests with `npm run-script test`